Organizations, units, and projects

 Organizations also let you centrally manage settings like:

-• Access control lists (ACLs): Can be set on all levels (organization, organizational unit, and project)
+- Access control lists (ACLs): Available on the organization, organizational unit,

 Organizational units